Rei-Ruimin/-TINY-AO3Crawler/README.md

 	3. install pipenv
 	code in cmd: pip install pipenv

-	4. move to the directory of RPlot code in cmd: cd <the location of RPlot folder>
+	4. move to the directory of AO3 Crawler code in cmd: cd <the location of AO3 Crawler folder>

 	5. automatically create a virtual environment and download all packages needed code in cmd: pipenv install